NullDev/nulldev.org/blog/posts/color-math.md

 ## E

-The constant e (approximately 2.718) is the base of natural logarithms and arises naturally in many areas of mathematics, especially those involving growth and change.
+The constant $e$ (approximately $2.718$) is the base of natural logarithms and arises naturally in many areas of mathematics, especially those involving growth and change.

+- **Why's $e$ special?**
+  - All circles are the unit circle, scaled up.
+All continuously growing systems are $e^{rt}$, scaled to some rate and time.

 ### E (Compound Interest Definition)